leolichenxi/ExcelExport/README.md

 '''

 # ExcelExport
-Excel to json,lua and protobuf  flatbuffer datas,also export to script language which protoc support.
+Excel to json,lua and protobuf  flatbuffer datas,also export to script language which protoc and flatc support.
 Write by python

 ### 说明: